dpizzuto/DPPReachability/README.md

 DPPReachability
 ===============

-Is a library built on top of [Reachability](https://github.com/tonymillion/Reachability) by Toni Million that manages the reachability of network Wifi either WAN.
+DPPReachability is a library built on top of [Reachability](https://github.com/tonymillion/Reachability) by Toni Million.
+It manages the reachability of network either Wifi or WAN.
-DPPReachability is based on idea that allows developer to don't create instance Reachability class inside every ViewControlleror use [UIApplication sharedApplication] to share object through different classes but to use a single object through different classes.
+With DPPReachability you don't have to create multiple Reachability instances classes inside every ViewController or use [UIApplication sharedApplication] to share object through different classes instead you can use a single object through different classes.

 The class maintains all advantages of Reachability.

-Use
+How to use
 ===
 DPPReachability should be istantiated only once.
-To istantiate class, you should invoke
+To istantiate a class, you should invoke
 <code>
 DPPReachability *reachManager = [DPPReachability sharedInstance];
 </code>